arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 [EXERCISE] Edit the program above to tell the user whether their response equals `10`.

+[EXERCISE] If the two printed `String`s above are switched, what happens?

 ###<a name="if"></a>`if` Statements

 The simplest `if` statements look like: `if ( <boolean_expression> ) { <true_block> }`.